 Are there any food restrictions?

 Outside food is allowed within the event space for personal consumption.
-In the past we have had implemented minor restrictions due to allergy concerns.
+In the past we have implemented minor restrictions due to allergy concerns.
 Any allergy restrictions that we may have will be clearly posted at all entry points to the event.
 If you are bringing an item to eat that goes against the allergy policy, please enjoy it outside of event space and wash your hands before returning.

 Is there any food available on site/nearby?